AUTISM ASSESSMENTS

 WHAT IS INVOLVED IN AN AUTISM ASSESSMENT?

 Cara offers autism assessments for adults and children over 6 years old in accordance with the National guideline for the assessment and diagnosis of autism spectrum disorders in Australia.
-Cara tries her best to practice using a neuro-affirmative approach, where assessment is seen as a therapeutic exploration of identity.
+Cara tries her best to practice using a neuro-affirmative approach, where assessment is seen as a therapeutic exploration of identity and autism is viewed as a 'neurotype'.
 However, acknowledges she is still learning a lot from the neurodivergent community and reframing her language and practice through additional training, after working for years under a more medical model.
 It should be noted that many organisational systems require a formal diagnosis to use medical models (i.e. the DSM-5-TR) as a benchmark, and current best practice guidelines indicate a recognised classification system needs to be considered as part of the process.

 Please obtain a referral from your GP, paediatrician or psychiatrist, prior to booking in your appointments.
 We understand that specialists now have a very long wait-times so we can be seen prior to your specialist appointment if you have a GP referral.
 However, in accordance with the guidelines a medical evaluation must be included in the assessment process.